ray-project/ray/doc/source/cluster/kubernetes.rst

       labels:
           component: example-cluster-ray-head

-The Ray Kubernetes Operator automatically configures a default service exposing ports 10001 and 8265 on the head node pod.
-The Operator also adds the relevant label to the head node pod's configuration.
+- The Ray Kubernetes Operator automatically configures a default service exposing ports 10001 and 8265 \
+  on the head node pod.
+The Operator also adds the relevant label to the head node pod's configuration. \
-If this default service does not suit your use case, you can modify the service, e.g. using `kubectl edit` or create a new service with `kubectl create` or `kubectl apply`.
+  If this default service does not suit your use case, you can modify the service or create a new one, \
+  for example by using the tools ``kubectl edit``, ``kubectl create``, or ``kubectl apply``.

-The Ray Cluster launcher does not automatically configure a service targeting the head node.
-You can specify a head node service in the cluster launching config's `provider.services` field.
-The example cluster lauching config `example-full.yaml` LINKTHIS!!!! includes a service targetting the Ray head node.
+- The Ray Cluster launcher does not automatically configure a service targeting the head node.
+A \
+  head node service can be specified in the cluster launching config's `provider.services` field.
+The example cluster lauching \
+  config `example-full.yaml <https://github.com/ray-project/ray/tree/master/python/ray/autoscaler/kubernetes/example-full.yaml>`__ includes \
+  the :ref:`above <svc-example>` service configuration as an example.

 After launching a Ray cluster with either the Operator or Cluster Launcher, you can view the configured service: